Wondering which one is right for you?

 From there you go into the iFit library and can choose to run trails all over the world – by yourself or with a coach.
 You can choose from thousands of studio workouts – or even take a live class.

 You can also track your progress over time to see how far you’ve come.
 So it’s pretty easy.

 But of course you only have once choice of streaming – iFit.
 And while you can try iFit out for free for a limited time, eventually you’ll have to decide whether you want to continue with the full iFit membership or not.

-(You don’t need iFit to use the treadmill – and there is a limited “free” version of iFit with a few programs you can use).
+(You don’t need the paid iFit membership to use the treadmill – there is a limited “free” version of iFit with a few programs you can use as well).